meichthys/foss_photo_libraries/features.md

 Is there a search for the photos?
 Does it support semantic search, filtering, or other searching methods?

+## Duplicate Handling

+Is there any functionality to manage duplicates?

 ## User Defined Tags

 Can photos have user-defined (not AI) tags applied, and be filtered by those tags?

 ## Docker Installation